What is the Greater Boston and New Hampshire Solution?

 When will the projects be put into service?

 All of the projects require various local, state, and/or federal approvals; fortunately, National Grid and Eversource have decades of experience in siting, building and maintaining transmission projects in New England.
-The siting and permitting window for the projects is expected to be around 12 to 24 months, with some put in service in 2017, others by the end of 2018, some by mid-2019.
+The siting and permitting window for the projects is expected to be around 12 to 24 months, with some put in service in 2017, others by the end of 2018, some by late-2020.

 Will these projects adversely impact the environment?

 National Grid and Eversource have taken great care to identify environmental resources such as soils, water resources, wetlands, water quality, vegetation, wildlife, and threatened or endangered species.
 During the planning, permitting, and construction stages of the project, our team will work with local, state, and federal agencies to establish work methods that minimize or eliminate the impact to these resources.
 As always, we will conduct all construction in an environmentally acceptable manner that will meet all of our regulators’ expectations and avoid long-term adverse impacts.